-We acknowledge there is a certain spike in popularity with facial hair (among men; women, however, will never, ever like it).
+We acknowledge a particular spike in popularity with facial hair (among men; women, however, will never, ever like it).
 We maintain that smooth, well-kept whiskers (not only for the wearer but for anyone who may come into contact with said furry face) are the kind that gets the most points on our mustache meter.

 Beard oil is anhydrous.

 No water, no bacteria!
 Oils do not require preservatives, but they will still eventually go rancid.
 With that in mind, keep an eye out for the expiration dates of the oils in your cabinet.
 Be sure to use this recipe within a year and you won’t need to worry.

 As mentioned earlier, this beard oil is also suitable for use over your whole face and neck.
 A good, light facial oil will help lock moisture into your skin, while also delivering antioxidants and vitamins to your cells.
 Facial oils are used after cleansing the skin, after moisturizer while the skin is still damp.
-If your skin isn’t that thirsty, it’s OK to put oil on a damp face right after you cleanse.
+If your skin isn’t that thirsty, putting oil on a damp face is OK after you cleanse.

 Carrier Oils and Skincare

 Beard oil is a mixture of carrier and essential oils.
 The combination treats the skin and hair.
 Rich and emollient, carrier oils are, and each oil offers different benefits for all skin types.
 Apply oils to damp skin and hair to lock in hydration.

 Never put oil on top of dry unwashed, unmoisturized dry skin, it will not be of service to the skin.

 Jojoba – is a wax that is similar to naturally occurring oil in human skin (sebum).
 The skin absorbs jojoba oil.
 Jojoba oil is perfect for every skin type, even those that are acne-prone.

 Sunflower – is very light and rich in vitamin E, which is a good thing for improving skin health.
 Vitamin E also helps with the shelf life of the oil, which is about 2 years.